Graduate Certificate in Hispanic Cultures, Literature, and Linguistics

 Throughout the program, students will develop their verbal and written abilities in Spanish, all while engaging with the vibrant intellectual and cultural history of Latin America, Spain and the United States.
 You will also learn about Hispanic linguistics and language pedagogy.
 This combined learning will prepare you for a variety of professional fields and help you become a compassionate global citizen at the same time.

 Courses are designed to provide maximum access and flexibility to meet the needs of the modern student.
-More information about course formats and program requirements is laid out below.
+The Graduate Certificate meets the needs of educators who seek a credential for teaching college Spanish in Minnesota high schools.
+More information about course formats and program requirements are laid out below.